Inflation: FG to convene food security meeting

 She revealed that FEC had been briefed on the rising inflation rate and the need to manage the impact on the economy.

-The minister said the council considered a report from the ministry of finance, budget and national planning for the first quarter of 2022 GDP report which shows that the Nigerian economy has grown by 3.1% in the first quarter of 2022 as against a growth of 0.5% in the first quarter of last year.
+The minister said the council considered a report from the ministry of finance, budget and national planning for the first quarter of 2022 GDP report which shows that the Nigerian economy has grown by 3.1 per cent in the first quarter of 2022 as against a growth of 0.5 per cent in the first quarter of last year.

 She stated: “This growth shows gradual economic stability from the recession that we witnessed in 2020.
 And also it shows the six quarters of positive growth that the Nigerian economy has presented.

-“So, of the 46 economic activities, the bulk sector performance shows that services sector grew strongly by 4.7%, agriculture also grew by 3.61%, Industry on the other hand contracted by minus 6.81%. and there’s also a significant contraction in the crude oil, petroleum and natural gas sector of 26.04%.
+“So, of the 46 economic activities, the bulk sector performance show that services sector grew strongly by 4.7 per cent, agriculture also grew by 3.61 per cent, Industry on the other hand contracted by minus 6.81 per cent. and there’s also a significant contraction in the crude oil, petroleum and natural gas sector of 26.04 per cent.

-“Coal mining sector also declined oil refinery the biggest contraction of 44.26%. the electricity sector, textile outcome.
-Therefore, even though there has been growth in some sectors, there are significant contractions in others but the net effect is positive growth.
+“Coal mining sector also declined oil refinery the biggest contraction of 44.26 per cent. the electricity sector, textile outcome.
+Therefore, even though there has been growth in some sectors, there are significant contraction than others but the net effect is positive growth.

-Continuing, Ahmed said: “We also reported to Council that inflation has started going upward to the extent that the monetary authorities of the Central Bank have had to adjust the Monetary Policy Rate (MPR) to 13% at the last Monetary Policy Committee (MPC) meeting and that’s an attempt to manage the cost of inflation.
+Continuing, Ahmed said: “We also reported to Council that inflation has started going upward to the extent that the monetary authorities of the Central Bank have had to adjust the Monetary Policy Rate (MPR) to 13 per cent at the last Monetary Policy Committee (MPC) meeting and that’s an attempt to manage the cost of inflation.

 “So, Council has decided to set up a special effort to look at the sectors that are not growing and also to look at how we can grow the other sectors better.”